Photo by age fotostock

-You haven’t truly experienced Texas until you’ve visited the hallowed ground of the Alamo.
-Established in 1718 as the Mission San Antonio de Valero, it's best known as the site of the 1836 Battle of the Alamo, a 13-day siege under Mexican President General Antonio López de Santa Anna that ultimately killed nearly all of the Texian defenders.
-To stroll through the limestone façade and envision the battle that played out there is truly a once-in-a-lifetime experience.
-For a real treat, book an after-hours tour and get the Texas landmark all to yourself as you walk in the footsteps of some of its best-known soldiers.
+You haven’t truly experienced Texas until you’ve visited the hallowed grounds of the Alamo.
+Established in 1718 as the Mission San Antonio de Valero, the building is best known as the site of the 1836 Battle of the Alamo, a 13-day siege under Mexican president General Antonio López de Santa Anna that ultimately killed nearly all of the Texan defenders.
+To stroll past the limestone facade and envision the battle that played out here is truly a once-in-a-lifetime experience.
+For a real treat, book an after-hours tour and get the Texas landmark all to yourself as you walk in the footsteps of the fallen soldiers.

 By Kristin Finan, AFAR Local Expert

 The Alamo is a required attraction for first-time visitors to San Antonio.
 It's free to visit this iconic landmark, and the exhibits provide some interesting historic and cultural information.
 The gardens have some shady, quiet spots that offer a welcome respite from the tacky surrounding restaurants and shops.

 The nicest place that both my wife and I have visited here in the states has to be San Antonio with its Riverwalk and the Alamo.
 Both are not to be missed.
 The Alamo is very serene, peaceful, and just an amazing place to walk around and take in its history and beautifully landscaped gardens.
 When you walk into the Alamo you are asked to be quiet, not to take photos inside, and be respectful of its historic significance.It is after all a shrine to those who gave their lives for freedom.
 The Alamo is a great place to just take in a little history and relax for a couple of hours.